osteele/p5-server/docs/proxy-cache.md

 Import paths from the community p5.js libraries are also cached.
 Most of these paths are served from a CDN and would be cached in any case.
-A few of the community libraries are served from servers that are specific to those libraries or the organizations that public them; this ensures that they are cached as well.
+A few of the community libraries are served from servers that are specific to those libraries or the organizations that publish them; this ensures that they are cached as well.

 ## Command Line